Menu

 Our Vision

 Music is for all.
 It forms the soundtrack to our lives.
-It is creative, collaborative, celebratory and challenging.
+It is creative, collaborative, celebratory, and challenging.

 The sheer joy of music making can feed the soul of a school, enriching each student's school experience.
-Through sharing our passions and interests, we inspire students to be the best musicians they can be and to contribute positively to our school community.
+The importance of Music is to bring our communities together, empower our students to be creative, raise aspirations and achieve their potential.

 Extra Curricular